HammerRick/Cashback/README.md

   - the front has a counter that shows how many, if any, users clicked on an offer.

-  - flash messages showing errors when need and confing user loggin.
+  - flash messages showing errors when need and confirming user loggin.
   Javascript to close those flash messages not implemented

   - Simple navbar showing a home, username if logged in, showing Log In and Sign Up options if not.